JKindonNtx/solutions-euc/collateral/scripts/Citrix/Nutanix/nutanix_citrix_identify_mcs_workload_alignment/Prism Central/README.md

 The script will:

 -  Will Query Prism Central at 1.1.1.1.
 -  Credentials will be prompted for.
 -  Will verbose output Identity Disk and Provisioning Services identification info to console and log file.
 -  Will query for 2000 vms against PC.
 -  Logs all output to C:\Logs\PrismCentralVDIAlignment.log
+-  Will output all VM details under the VM to host alignment.